5091 Traffic Coordinator

 2. Monitors and reports on space in the schedule for underwriting spots by tracking spot avails, projecting current and future avails by daypart, generating notice of non-broadcast of scheduled underwriting announcements, and utilizing features of traffic software to generate needed reports.

-3. Creates daily recording schedules, determines storage medium, enters naming conventions, record and expiration dates in software applications, and labels media formats and makes them accessible to Master Control Operators.
+3. Creates daily recording schedules, enters naming conventions, and record and expiration dates in software applications.

 SUPERVISION